kartotherian/kartotherian/packages/tilerator/README.md

 Sometimes a temporary source is needed for the generation.
 Tilerator allows dynamic non-permanent sources to be added via the `/sources` command as well, by POSTing the new YAML configuration to the same URL, in the same format as in the sources file.
-Note that the operation will ADD sources to the existing ones, overriding the ones with the same name.
+Note that the operation will add sources to the existing ones, overriding the ones with the same name.
 Variables cannot be changed.

 ## Viewing defined variables
 ```